With S3 Browser, you can reliably

 4. Click Save Changes.

-When this option is enabled, S3 Browser calculates an SHA256 hash for each file you upload
+When this option is enabled, S3 Browser calculates a checksum for each file you upload using the selected algorithm

-and sends this hash to Amazon S3.
-Amazon S3 calculates the hash on the server side and compares
+and sends it to Amazon S3.
+Amazon S3 then calculates the checksum on the server side and compares it with the one

-it with the hash provided by S3 Browser.
-If the hashes do not match, an error is returned,
+provided by S3 Browser.
+If the checksums do not match, an error is returned and the file will not be stored.

-S3 Browser will also write calculated hash as a custom metadata header (x-amz-meta-sha256)
+S3 Browser also stores the calculated checksum as a custom metadata header

 Data Integrity Checking for Downloads